robotlabs/jspm-boilerplate/README.md

 my boilerplate, using jspm

 install jspm if you haven't, globally.
 !!
-I used USE npm install -g jspm@beta
+I used USE npm install -g jspm ( Don't install beta 0.17 because it will break the make dev )

 ### install
 `make setup`